 Get Involved, Give Back, Serve

-As our Husky family finds itself spread across the world this Spring, we have come to realize now more than ever the importance of continual dedication to civic engagement and service.
+As our Husky family finds itself spread across the world, we have come to realize now more than ever the importance of continual dedication to civic engagement and service.
 Thus, we encourage each of you to get involved by finding opportunities to serve!
 Even though we cannot always volunteer together, there are many ways to give back.
 We have compiled a list of opportunities that most anyone can pursue regardless of geographic location.
 To all of you that volunteer your time and talents – YOU are our Husky Helpers!
 We appreciate all that you do.
 Keep an eye out, as this page will be updated on a regular basis.

 The following suggestions are projects/activities/philanthropic actions that you can complete in most locations, or according to your own schedule, that will benefit your neighbors and the global community.
 Some may ask that you commit to serving over a sustained period of time while others only ask that you log in and serve whenever is convenient for you.